1 Name of Medicine

 In a subgroup analysis of patients with an F/G genotype, the treatment difference of Trikafta (N=50) compared with Kalydeco (N=45) for mean absolute change in ppFEV1 was 5.8 percentage points (95% CI: 3.5, 8.0).
 In a subgroup analysis of patients with an F/RF genotype, the treatment difference of Trikafta (N=82) compared with Symdeko (N=81) for mean absolute change in ppFEV1 was 2.0 percentage points (95% CI: 0.5, 3.4).
 The results of the F/G and the F/RF genotype subgroups for improvement in sweat chloride and CFQ-R respiratory domain score were consistent with the overall results.

-An ongoing, 192-week open-label extension study to evaluate the safety and efficacy of long term treatment with Trikafta is being conducted in patients who rolled over from Studies 445-102 and 445-103.
-In this open-label extension study, 506 patients have received Trikafta for the duration of the study.
-An interim efficacy analysis was conducted after they completed 96 weeks in Study 445-105.
+Study 445-105 was a 192-week open-label extension study to evaluate the safety and efficacy of long-term treatment with Trikafta conducted in patients who rolled over from Studies 445-102 (N = 400) and 445-103 (N = 107).
+In this open-label extension study, all patients received Trikafta for the duration of the study.

-In study 445-105, patients from the control arms in the parent studies showed improvements in efficacy endpoints consistent with those observed in subjects who received Trikafta in the parent studies.
-Patients from the control arms as well as patients who received Trikafta in the parent studies showed sustained improvements in ppFEV1 (see Figure 4 and Figure 5) and other efficacy endpoints (see Table 11) throughout the first 96 weeks of the open label extension study.
+In Study 445-105, patients from the control arms in the parent studies showed improvements in efficacy endpoints consistent with those observed in subjects who received Trikafta in the parent studies.
+Patients from the control arms as well as patients who received Trikafta in the parent studies showed sustained improvements in ppFEV1 (see Figure 4 and Figure 5) and other efficacy endpoints (see Table 12).

 Study 445-106 was a 24-week open-label study in patients who were homozygous for the F508del mutation or heterozygous for the F508del mutation and a minimal function mutation.
 A total of 66 patients aged 6 to less than 12 years (mean age at baseline 9.3 years) were dosed according to weight.
 Patients weighing < 30 kg at baseline were administered elexacaftor 100 mg once daily (qd)/tezacaftor 50 mg qd/ivacaftor 75 mg every 12 hours (q12h), and patients weighing ≥ 30 kg at baseline were administered elexacaftor 200 mg qd/tezacaftor 100 mg qd/ivacaftor 150 mg q12h.
 Patients had a ppFEV1 ≥ 40% and weighed ≥ 15 kg at screening.
 The mean ppFEV1 at baseline was 88.8% (range: 39.0%, 127.1%).